eeeeaarr/cs629_spring24/README.md

 Important note: Macs do not natively support OpenGL versions after 4.1.
 This should be fine for this class, and in class we will not be discussing any OpenGL functions later than 4.1.
 However if you are scouring the [OpenGL reference](https://registry.khronos.org/OpenGL-Refpages/gl4/) looking for something that we didn't discuss in class, check the version compatibility matrix at the bottom of the reference page to make sure that this works in 4.1 or earlier.

 1. Install XCode command line tools from https://developer.apple.com/xcode/resources/.
 Note: these should be installed in this directory: `/Library/Developer/CommandLineTools` -- if for some reason they are not, let me know and I'll update the CMakeLists.txt file to try a few locations.
+If you have an older version of MacOS you may need to download an older version of XCode.
 1. Install Homebrew from https://brew.sh/
 1. Type `brew install glfw` in the terminal.
 1. Type `brew install glew` in the terminal.